Tessie Aquino-Oreta: Comeback attempts

-Personal life
+Personal life and death

-She was married to businessman Antolin M. Oreta, Jr. They had four children: Rissa, Antolin (LenLen) III, Karmela and adopted son Lorenzo (Enzo).
-Her sons LenLen and Enzo became mayor and councilor of Malabon, respectively.
+She was married to businessman Antolin A. Oreta Jr., who served as presidential consultant on economic zones during the Estrada administration.
+They had four children: Rissa, Antolin ("Lenlen") III, Karmela and adopted son Lorenzo (Enzo).
+Her sons Lenlen and Enzo became mayor and councilor of Malabon, respectively.
+She died on May 14, 2020, at the age of 75 from cancer.

-Death

-Senator Aquino-Oreta died on May 14, 2020, at the age of 75 from cancer at 10:48pm.